sakurabis11/link-bot/README.md

 * /sticker_id - to get the sticker id
 * /spotify - to get the details of song from spotify
 * /repo - to search repo from github
+* /broadcast - to broadcast a message to all bot users
 ```

 ## CMD USAGE